sdleffler/luminance-rs/README.md

   including tutorials and onboarding newcomers.
 It will not provide you with the best description of a given feature as it focuses more on the overall comprehension and explaining than code directly.
 It also fits people who don’t know anything about rendering.
-- The [examples](luminance-examples/README.md).
+- The [examples].
 They are like unit tests: each introduces and focuses on a very specific aspect or feature.
 You should read them if you are interested in a specific feature.
 They’re not well suited to learn from scratch and they are weaker than a structured tutorial but more concise.
+  They also provide _functional tests_ as the backend-agnostic architecture allow to very easily add new tests.

 You should try both ways and see which one fits the best for you!